What you need to know:

 Should you refinance with College Ave?

 College Ave can be a good option if you’re looking to change your payment to fit your budget.
-While many lenders offer two to five payment terms, College Ave takes repayment terms to the next level by offering borrowers 16 choices.
-That’s not quite as much payment flexibility as Earnest offers, which has 180 different payment terms, but it’s still well above its competitors.
+While many lenders offer two to five payment terms, College Ave takes student loan options to the next level by offering borrowers 16 choices.
+That’s not quite as much payment flexibility as Earnest offers, which has 180 different repayment options.
+But it’s still well above many of its competitors.

 College Ave’s refinance student loan limits may be a problem for some borrowers.
 Graduates from a few high-priced degree programs can refinance up to $300,000.
 But everyone else is capped at $150,000.
 If you need to refinance more than that, College Ave won’t be the right lender for you.

-If you have a lower loan amount to refinance, College Ave could offer you a great interest rate.
-But, according to Travis Hornsby, founder of Student Loan Planner, it could all boil down to the timing of when you apply.
+If you have a lower loan amount to refinance, College Ave could offer you a great annual percentage rate and reduce your interest payments.
+But, according to Travis Hornsby, founder of Student Loan Planner®, it could all boil down to the timing of when you apply.

 In practice, Hornsby said, “Usually, it’s very limited in the length of time that I’ve seen them have market-beating rates.
 And they’re trying to meet some kind of volume goal when they do that.”
 But if you happen to apply during one of these times, “They can have extraordinarily low rates, especially for high-income professionals,” he said.